declanbyrd/declanbyrd.co.uk/src/content/journal/2024-site-improvements.md

   - I never introduce myself anywhere on this site.
   - The homepage only shows the latest updates from collections that I update.
   - Create an introduction section on the homepage that makes my personal website a bit more personal.
+- Source code restructure.
+  - All my journal posts that aren't week notes are located in the same folder.
+  - Posts should be in folders that are labelled by the year that the post was published in.
+  - No additional work is required to change the URLs.
+These are already in the format `/journal/{year}/{post title}`.